 Just for the record, here's a shot from New Line's R-rated cut for comparison. |

 That extraneous cut and a trailer, however, are about the only things the DVD has to offer.
 And this is where the laser gets really desirable.
 While it also has the trailer - in fact, it has two different ones - it's most alluring feature is an exclusive audio commentary by David Cronenberg.
 It's a real shame none of the companies that released Crash here or abroad was willing to pony up the cash to license the commentary from Criterion, or allow issue their own, high end DVD release.
 It pretty much means really serious Cronenberg fans have to track down the laser.
-And it also includes a nice, 8-9 minute featurette including on-camera interviews with JG Ballard, Cronenberg, Spader, Koteas, Hunter and Deborah Unger.
+It also includes a nice, 8-9 minute featurette including on-camera interviews with JG Ballard, Cronenberg, Spader, Koteas, Hunter and Deborah Unger.
 I wish it went on longer so the interviews could go deeper, but it's still a nice addition.

 With several of the various David Cronenberg titles that are on Criterion DVD/Blu Ray(SCANNERS,NAKED LUNCH,VIDEODROME)and the ones that are upcoming(THE BROOD,and hopefully both RABID and SHIVERS[THEY CAME FROM WITHIN]) CRASH somehow got lost in the shuffle,yet it's good that Cronenberg's film version is still out on the DVD format,even if it is on a DVD-R/MOD DVD(which is[at least] the uncut NC-17 version).